Jean-Cedric-Petit/NeuralNetworks/README.md

 -BNN
 -GPU optimization(CUDA/OpenCL/OpenML?)

-The STM32 folder is just to upload the learning data continously to the STM32 for continuous learning.
+The STM32 folder is a legacy & just to upload the learning data continously to the STM32 for continuous learning.